the independent

 self-doubt vs. output

 Impostor syndrome was a big theme throughout the interviews.
 Posting content makes you feel inferior, but that inferiority is only subsided through validation of that same content.
+It's a toxic cycle that these artists perpetually exist under.

 technology: not an enemy or saviour